ajitagupta/100dollarstartup/README.md

 3. Get paid more than once for the same thing

 You have more money and access to help than you think.
 Be creative about finding what you need!

+## Lesson 11: Increasing Income
+Moving on up by increasing income in an existing business is generally easier than starting a new business.
+There are two ways to grow a business: 1) Horizontal expansion: serving more customers with different related interests; 2) Vertical expansion refers to going deeper by addressing the same customers with different levels of need.